Admitted First Year Students

 Secure your spot with your enrollment deposit

 Do you still need to confirm your enrollment?
-Make sure to submit your enrollment deposit by May 1.
+Make sure to submit your enrollment deposit, which is fully refundable until June 1.
 You'll use your application login information to enter our secure payment portal.

 Follow our new student Instagram channel and join our page on Facebook to connect with future Pipers, ask questions, and learn about life at Hamline.